peteroupc/peteroupc.github.io/randmisc.md

 <a id=Weighted_Choice_for_Special_Distributions></a>
 ### Weighted Choice for Special Distributions

-The following are algorithms to sample items whose probabilities (or "weights") are given in a special way.
+The following are algorithms to sample items whose "weights" (which are related to the probability of sampling each item) are given in a special way.
 They supplement the section "[**Weighted Choice**](https://peteroupc.github.io/randomfunc.html#Weighted_Choice)" in my article "Randomization and Sampling Methods".

 <a id=Weighted_Choice_with_Weights_Written_as_an_Integer_and_Fraction></a>
 #### Weighted Choice with Weights Written as an Integer and Fraction